hjkgrp/starter-hugo-research-group/content/tutorials/2017-02-27-molsimplify-tutorial-5-using-machine-learning-build-better-structures-0/index.md

 ```

 Taking this line by line, we are informed that we have selected a doublet state, and we get a measure of how close this compound is to our training data (measured by the Euclidean norm in our descriptor space).
-We have observed that the ANN results are typically reliable if this distance is <1, and less so otherwise.
-The ANN trust score of 66% indicates that we believe the predictions for the complex are worth using (instead of taking, for example, covalent radii to choose bond lengths).
+We have observed that the ANN results are typically reliable if this distance is <1-2, and less so otherwise.
+The ANN trust distance of 4.67 indicates that we believe the predictions for the complex are a little far so should be treated with caution.

 The next few lines advise on ground state spin energies.
 In this case, the ANN predicts a low-spin ground state for this complex (which is verified by DFT), and gives an estimate of the spin splitting magnitude (based on B3LYP).
 The next line contains the predicted Fe-N bond length of 2.03 Å.